 Exit Guide (If using Internet Explorer, right-click and “Save target as” to download the guide.)

-Exit Class: This voluntary class is for anyone leaving county employment and is held on the last Tuesday of the month (except December) from 1—3 p.m.
+Exit Class: This voluntary class is for anyone leaving county employment.
+It is held on the last Tuesday of the month (except December, which is held on the third Tuesday) from 1—3 p.m.
 During Exit Class, you'll learn about the necessary forms and procedures, COBRA coverage, the Retiree Medical program, costs of insurance, and basic Public Employees Retirement Systems pension information.
 Email Exit Class to register.

 Rev Up For Retirement Class: This three-hour class is offered twice per year in April and September.
 Topics include Medicare, Social Security, and PERS pension legislation.
 Registration is required.
 Look for registration information in March and August in Employee News.